Protecting Carbon Market Consumers

 Since day one, the Carbon Farming Foundation has been 100% committed to disrupting the carbon farming industry by providing landholders with fair and transparent carbon services that allow them to own and control their own projects.

-We are a proud signatory of the Carbon Market Institute’s Australian Carbon Industry Code of Conduct, which promotes best practice integrity, transparency and accountability in the carbon market
+We are a proud signatory of the Carbon Market Institute’s (CMI) Australian Carbon Industry Code of Conduct, which promotes best practice integrity, transparency and accountability in the carbon market

 The Code protects and supports landholders by ensuring that signatories meet a set of rules and standards.
 Some of these include: